alex-snezhko/hopper/docs/2-routing.md

   ])
 ])
 ```
 Now `GET /best/resource` and `GET /best/band` are valid routes.
 The path string values given for scopes abide by the same matching rules as terminal matchers like `Hopper.get`.
-Additionally, regex matching for scopes is "lazy"; for example, with the scope:
+Additionally, regex matching for scopes is "greedy"; for example, with the scope:
 ```
 Hopper.scope("/.*", [
   Hopper.get("/end", ...)
 ])
 ```
-`GET /some-stuff/end` will match to the `Hopper.get("/end", ...)` request handler, meaning the `/.*` only consumed `/some-stuff` rather than the whole path in this case.
+`GET /some-stuff/end` would not match to the `Hopper.get("/end", ...)` request handler, since the `/.*` in the scope would consume the whole path.

 ## Relevant API Portions